 And it is important to write truthfully about locations—unless you make up your city or town.
 I know someone who couldn’t get beyond the first few pages of Fifty Shades of Gray because she said it was so obvious the author knew nothing about Seattle!
 A reader recently pointed out that I had a horse eating straw instead of hay.
 Oops!
 Those kinds of mistakes are always on the author, and whatever time period you write, it’s vital to get details correct.

-The biggest thing to remember about writing, no matter the time period, is that we are telling a story.
+is that we are telling a story.
 Make it a good one.
 Show, don’t tell, Engage the reader’s emotions.
 Have a great beginning, middle, and end.
 Mind your craft (grammar, punctuation, POV, etc.).
 Pay attention to details.
 If you do these things, you will be read (which is what we all want) regardless of the time period you choose.

 Read the next blog in the blog hop by going here.